-3.5 Physical characteristics.
+3.7 Physical characteristics.

-- 3.5.1 Weight.
-The boots shall not weigh more than 7.25 pounds per pair for size nine (9) regular, and shall graduate up or down a maximum of 2-ounces per pair between whole sizes. - 3.5.2 Height.
+3.7.1 Weight.
+The boots shall not weigh more than 7.25 pounds per pair for size 9R boot and shall graduate up or down a maximum of 2-ounces per pair between whole sizes.

+3.7.2 Height.
 The boots shall be $11(\pm 1/4)$ inches in height for a size 9R boot.
-The boot shall be measured on the outside from the bottom of the heel to the top of the boot. - 3.5.3 Color.
-The color of the boots shall be white. - 3.6 Interface.
+The boot shall be measured on the outside from the bottom of the heel to the top of the boot.

+3.7.3 Color.
+The color of the boots shall be white.

+3.8 Interface.
 The boots shall be compatible with, and shall not crush, distort or be damaged when used with standard issued ski bindings, crampons, and snowshoes.
-The boots shall include a ski-strap shelf in accordance with the dimensions specified in Figure 2.
+The boots shall include a ski-strap shelf located on the heel, with distance from the ground graded based on boot size, with construction in accordance with the dimensions specified in Figure 2.

-- 3.7 Marking and identification.
+3.9 Marking and identification.
 The upper inside quarter of each boot shall be marked with the contract number, size, and width.
 Marking shall be permanent and legible without cutting through at any point.
 The figures and letters shall be approximately 1/4-inch in height.
 Each pair of boots shall be bar coded with a Type VIII, Class 18 label/tag of MIL-DTL-32075.
-The label/tag shall be located so that it is completely visible on the packaged item and shall cause no damage to the item. - 3.8 Instruction tag.
+The label/tag shall be located so that it is completely visible on the packaged item and shall cause no damage to the item.

+3.10 Instruction tag.
 Instruction tags shall be fabricated using tag stock and printed in black ink.
 The tag shall be a 6-1/2-inches by 5-1/2-inches tag stock sheet folded length wise to form a four (4)-page booklet having two (2) outer printed pages and two (2) inner printed pages.
 The tags shall be perforated in the upper left hand corner to provide for insertion of lace end.
 The printing shall start on page number one (1) and read from top to bottom.
-The instruction tag for the boots shall be printed on white tag stock, and shall contain the printed matter shown on Figure 3.
-The size of characters shall be 1/16-inch high minimum except capital letters shall be 3/32-inch minimum. - 3.9 Bar code label.
+The instruction tag for the boots shall be printed on white tag stock and shall contain the printed matter shown on

+Figure 3.
+The size of characters shall be 1/16-inch high minimum except capital letters shall be 3/32-inch minimum.

+3.11 Bar code label.
 Each item shall be individually bar-coded with a paper tag for personal clothing items.
 The paper tag shall be standard bleached sulfate having a basis weight of 100 pounds.
 The paper used for the tags shall have a smooth finish to accept thermal transfer and direct printing.
 The tags shall have a hole and shall be attached to each item by a fastener.
 The tags shall be clearly legible and readable by a scanner.
 The bar coding element shall be a 13 digit National Stock Number (NSN).
 There shall be a 12-digit Universal Product Code (UPC) number assigned for all NSN's by the contracting activity.
 The initials "UPC" must appear beneath the code.
 The bar code for NSN and UPC type shall be a medium to high density and shall be located so that it is completely visible on the item when it is folded and/or packaged as specified so it causes no damage to the item.
-The UPC code must also be placed on all shipping cartons on which the NSN appears. - 3.10 Lasts.
+The UPC code must also be placed on all shipping cartons on which the NSN appears.

+3.12 Lasts.
 The boots shall be fabricated on commercial lasts.
-Size grading for lasts will be provided by the contracting activity, and is provided for general guidance purposes only.
+Size grading for lasts will be provided by the contracting activity and is provided for general guidance purposes only.
 Commercial lasts will be authorized upon approval.